winitzki/scall/tutorial/programming_dhall.md

 To guarantee termination, one must modify the type signature of a hylomorphism in order to supply an explicit recursion bound as well as other data.
 The required technique for the general case will be studied in the next chapter.
-We will also use that technique in chapter "Applicative type constructors and their combinators" when we implement applicative functor operations for least fixpoints.
+We will also use hylomorphisms in chapter "Applicative type constructors and their combinators" when we implement applicative functor operations for least fixpoints.

 In preparation,   we will now implement a simple workaround sufficient for obtaining a truncated view of an infinite data structure.
 We will  supply a "stop-gap" value and  an upper bound on the recursion depth.